-There are several hotels and hostels to choose from in Cartagena.
+There are several hotels in Cartagena to choose from.
 You’ll find accommodation of all levels, from hostels with several rooms to decadent five star hotels.
 Hotels in the walled city will tend to cost more money than in other areas.
 More modern high rise hotels are located in Bocagrande.
 One popular area to stay is Getsemaní, just outside of the old town.
 Rates are usually much cheaper there than in the walled city.

 On my first trip to Cartagena with my cousin Anna, I stayed at Casa de la Trinidad in Getsemaní.
 It was extremely comfortable with an air conditioned room, very helpful staff, nice breakfast, and showers that weren’t too cold but just comfortable enough to deal with the terrible heat.
 It was less than a 10 minute walk to the old town and there were several good restaurants nearby.
 For four nights, we paid a very reasonable US$250 for a double room.